 3. Don’t just walk in a straight line

 This isn’t a sobriety test, walking in a straight line isn’t the best idea.
-Move in a zigzag route between the high and low tide lines.
-This way, you’re able to cover the most ground and up your chances of finding some sea glass.
+Move in a zigzag pattern between the high and low tide lines.
+This way, you’re able to cover the most ground and have a much better chance of finding some amazing sea glass.

 4. Walk with the sun behind your back

 This is entirely dependent on the season and time of day.
 Walking with the sun behind your back allows you to avoid straining your eyes while the sea glass will be highlighted in the sunlight.
 Go ahead and leave your sunglasses at home—they’ll make it harder to see the sea glass.

 Rather than looking straight down at the sand closest to your feet, keep your eyes focused a few feet ahead of your path.

 Remember when we said to look for a dirty beach?
 That’s because of a little thing called shell beds—those patches of shells and pieces of shells that typically pop up around low tide (and after storms).
 When you find one, search through layer by layer and keep your eyes peeled for sea glass.

 Training your eyes to find sea glass can take time.
 Be patient and move slowly, it’s entirely too easy to miss something when you’re rushing.